 Amanda Montalvo is an Integrative Dietitian and Functional Practitioner.
-She is the founder of the blog, Your Non-Toxic Life, a nutrition consulting service, and a Facebook group that helps women detoxify their minds and bodies and balance their hormones.
+She is the founder of the blog, Hormone Healing, a nutrition consulting service, and a Facebook group that helps women detoxify their minds and bodies and balance their hormones.
 Amanda’s mission is to help women create a body in balance and not settle for anything less.

 Everything You Need to Know About Liver Detox Weight Loss